 How can foreigners apply for Slovenia residency by investment?

-is a member state of the European Union (EU) and it thus differentiate between persons who are citizens of the EU arriving here (based on the free movement of persons regulations applicable in the EU) and citizens of third party countries.
-However, all foreigners will need to comply with the following:
+is a member state of the European Union (EU) and it thus differentiate between persons who are citizens of the EU arriving here (based on the free movement of persons regulations applicable in the EU) and citizens of third party countries and this will create different procedures for immigration to Slovenia